 The permittee is authorized to discharge from outfall(s) with serial number(s) as specified in the application for this permit.
-The final effluent limitations in Table A-2 shall become effective on July 1, 2028.
+The final effluent limitations in Table A-2 shall become effective on July 1, 2019 and remain in effect until expiration of the permit.
 Such discharges shall be controlled, limited and monitored by the permittee as specified below: